WeWatchWall/stark-orchestrator/README.md

   ```

 Other instances of core and edge nodes can be added to the orchestrator through a similar procedure to running the initial core node.
 For the edge, there is an example config in env_examples/edge_init.env.
 There is a single core user, so any core instance needs to share their config with the first initialized core environment.
-In other words, other users may only run DeloyMode.Edge and DeloyMode.Browser nodes.
+In other words, other users may only run DeloyMode.Edge and eventually, when login is built, will be able to DeloyMode.Browser nodes.

 If you navigate to http://LAN_IP:STARK_PORT, you will receive the deployed Stark-Client build into your browser, which will create a DeployMode.Browser node and bootstrap it.
 If you deploy any eligible browser packages to your user database, they will appear in your browser.